Relatives of victims of fatal crash lash out at driver

 A Lindenhurst man listened to family members of a friend he killed while driving on drugs pour out their anguish and anger at him Friday in a Riverhead courtroom.

 David O'Brien, 19, pleaded guilty in May to aggravated vehicular homicide and other charges related to an Oct.
-9, 2017 crash that killed Joseph Galdorisi, 16, and Maggie Miller, 24.
-They were passengers in O'Brien's car when he lost control of his Ford Mustang and hit a tree while driving while high on marijuana and Xanax.
+9, 2017, crash that killed Joseph Galdorisi, 16, and Maggie Miller, 24.
+They were passengers in O'Brien's car when he lost control of his Ford Mustang and hit a tree when he was driving while high on marijuana and Xanax.

-O'Brien was to be sentenced Friday, but Suffolk County Court Anthony Senft granted a defense request to wait a week after hearing from Galdorisi's family members.
+O'Brien was to be sentenced Friday, but Suffolk County Court Judge Anthony Senft granted a defense request to wait a week after hearing from Galdorisi's family members.
 At the time of the plea, Senft said he would sentence O'Brien to no more than 4 to 12 years in prison.
-The maximum he had faced was 8 1/3 to 25 years.
+The maximum he had faced was 8⅓ to 25 years.

 Anthony Galdrorisi Jr., Joseph's father, made clear his disgust for O'Brien, calling him "low life, white trash" and a "punk" in the courtroom.
 He said O'Brien never showed any remorse for what he did.